tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/相关协议/服务等级协议_intl_en.md

 The Packet Loss Rate shall be calculated by sending packets under the ICMP protocol between the connecting IP addresses on Tencent Cloud’s end and the user’s end, and assuming that 60 PING packets are sent in each 60-second period.

 #### 1.4.2 Service Unavailability Minutes
-The Service is deemed to be unavailable in a Unit Time (each minute is a Unit Time) if, due to reasons attributable to Tencent Cloud, all of your attempts to communicate through a Single Connection Direct Access Instance failed in such Unit Time, i.e., the Packet Loss Rate of the Single Connection Direct Access Instance is 100% according to the monitoring data of the Ten-cent Cloud).
+The Service is deemed to be unavailable in a Unit Time (each minute is a Unit Time) if, due to reasons attributable to Tencent Cloud, all of your attempts to communicate through a Single Direct Connect Instance failed in such Unit Time, i.e., the Packet Loss Rate of the Single Direct Connect Instance is 100% according to the monitoring data of the Ten-cent Cloud).
 An instance of Service Unavailability will be counted towards the Service Unavail-ability Minutes only if it lasts for 1 minute or longer; any instance of Service Unavailability short-er than 1 minute will not be counted towards the Service Unavailability Minutes.

 #### 1.5 Service Unavailability Time
-The Service Unavailability Time within a Service Month is the total of all Service Unavailability Minutes of a Direct Access Instance in that Service Month.
+The Service Unavailability Time within a Service Month is the total of all Service Unavailability Minutes of a Direct Connect Instance in that Service Month.

 #### 1.6 Service Month
 Service Month refers to each calendar month covered by service period of the Service you pur-chase.
 For example, if you purchase the Service for a period of three months with the Service commencement date on March 17, the Service period shall include four Service Months, i.e., the first Service Month is from March 17 to March 31, the second Service Month is from April 1 to April 30, the third Service Month is from May 1 to May 31, and the fourth Service Month is from June 1 to June 16.

 #### 1.7 Monthly Service Fee
-The total Service Fee for a Single Connection Direct Access Instance in one Service Month shall exclude the portion of Service that you have purchased but not yet use.
+The total Service Fee for a Single Direct Connect Instance in one Service Month shall exclude the portion of Service that you have purchased but not yet use.
 The Monthly Service Fee shall exclude the amount that is deductible under any vouchers and coupons and the amount oth-erwise reduced or exempted.

 ## 2. Service Availability/ Service Success Rate

 #### 2.1 Calculation of Service Availability/Service Success Rate
-The Service Availability of the Direct Connection Service is calculated separately for each Single Connection Direct Access Instance with the following formula:
+The Service Availability of the Direct Connection Service is calculated separately for each Single Direct Connect Instance with the following formula:

 Service Availability = {(Total number of minutes in a Service Month – Service Unavailability Minutes in the Service Month)/Total number of minutes of the Service Month} × 100%.
 For example: There are 30 days in the Service Month of April 2019, therefore, the total number of minutes in that Service Month is 30 days × 24 hours × 60 minutes = 43200 minutes; assuming the total Service Unavailability Minutes in that month is 15 minutes,  the Service Availability Rate = (((43200 - 15) / 43200) × 100% ≈ 99.97%.